Regression Analysis is one of the most widely used tools in business analysis. It is the process of analyzing the relationship between variables.

 Types of Regression analysis

-There are basically two kinds of regression analysis: Simple regression and multiple regression.
+Basically two kinds of linear regression analysis: Simple regression and multiple regression.

 Simple regression uses a single explanatory variable and multiple regression uses many numbers of explanatory variables.